-Causes of car accidents can seem endless.
-So many variables factor into accidents on the road.
-Determining what caused an accident is the responsibility of police and the insurance company claims adjuster.
-The cause needs to be determined in order to determine who is at-fault.
 For the police, this is important because of legal liability and determining who should be issued a ticket.
-For an insurance company, determining who is at-fault means determining which party, if any party, should receive a claims payment -- and for determining how much that payment should be.
+From an insurance company perspective, determining who is at-fault means determining which party, if any party, should receive a claim payment—and for determining how much that payment should be.

 A major source of car accidents is human error.
-The worst part is that we can only control our own actions and not those of the driver next to us on the road.
-Accidents have been caused by careless drivers since the first car was built.
+The worst part is that we can only control our actions and not those of the driver next to us on the road.
+Careless drivers have caused accidents since the first car was built.

 Driving while distracted seems to be on the increase with all the gizmos and technology gadgets built directly into vehicles and brought into vehicles.
 Cell phones, DVD players, and more are a relentless distraction for many drivers.
 Let alone kids, eating, and applying makeup.
 In our busy world, everyone wants to be multitasking at all times.
 The one place multi-tasking should be prohibited is behind the wheel.

 Driving under the influence—whether it be the influence of drugs, alcohol, or even certain types of prescription and over the counter medicine—would be considered a human error.
 It is a bad choice made by many.
 Not being of a clear mind puts you at a much higher risk of being in or causing an accident.